ScalablePixelStreaming/APIs/docs/instance-customisation/usage.md

 ## Usage

-The following example demonstrates implementing the instance customisation API into a Go application, however it is possible to generate the necessary code in other languages.
+The following example demonstrates how to implement the instance customisation API into a Go application, however it is possible to generate the necessary code in other languages.

 ### Generating code